 The audiophile-grade 99.9% purity OFC copper conductors here offer improved clarity – especially in the mid-range.
 Vox also notes that the multi-gauge design uses bespoke conductor types optimized for specific frequency ranges for a fuller, more organic sound.
 Using two separate shields also improves noise isolation.

-- Channel your inner Jimi Hendrix with the best fuzz pedals
+- Channel your inner Hendix with the best fuzz pedals

-- Metalheads, get your stomp on with the best distortion pedals
+- Metalhead, get your stomp on with the best distortion pedals

 If you need custom lengths for your pedalboard, a solderless kit is an easy, accessible option that won’t require electrician’s skills.
 And if you’re skeptical about how Evidence get around the lack of soldering on the connections here, rest assured that it’s all about precision for a connection Evidence confidently claims is ‘better-than-soldered’.